-Any team that wishes a video review of an incident must make a formal request in writing to the TWPC delegate or at the TWPC office, together with a payment of 500 Swiss Francs, or the equivalent, within 30 minutes of the conclusion of the match in which the incident is alleged to have occurred.
+Any team that wishes a video review of an incident must make a formal Video Review Request by using the appropriate form together with a payment of 500 Swiss Francs, or the equivalent, within 30 minutes after the conclusion of the match in which the incident is alleged to have occurred.

-This is to be in the same manner as a protest.
+This Video Review Request has to be filed in the same manner as a protest.